Los Angeles Unified School District

-With much the same vigor, Deasy took charge of the nation’s second-largest school district in 2011.
+With much the same vigor, John took charge of the nation’s second-largest school district in 2011.
 He dedicated himself to an aim no superintendent, urban or otherwise, previously achieved: graduating every student ready for higher education and a meaningful career path.
-And when he says every student, he means every student.
+And when John Deasy says every student, he means every student.

-Deasy’s refusal to lower expectations — for himself, the district or any student — comes from his firm vision of education as an issue of social justice.
-As he puts it, “All our youth deserve orange juice,” Deasy says.
-“Not just orange drink.”
+His refusal to lower expectations — for himself, the system or any student — comes from his firm vision of education as an issue of social justice.
+As he puts it, “All our youth deserve orange juice, not just orange drink.”

-For Deasy, “orange juice” is shorthand for any number of high-quality educational opportunities too often denied the low-income students of color who attend LAUSD.
+For John, “orange juice” is shorthand for any number of high-quality educational opportunities too often denied the low-income students of color.
 Among those opportunities is access to college-preparatory courses like Advanced Placement.
-Fifty percent more of the district’s high school students enrolled in AP courses in 2013 than did six years earlier.
-And they aren’t just taking more of the classes; they also are taking more AP exams — which can earn them college credit — at a similar clip.
+Fifty percent more high school students in Los Angeles enrolled in AP courses in 2013 than did six years earlier.
+And they didn’t just take more of the classes; they also took more AP exams — which can earn them college credit — at a similar clip.

-In addition, Deasy — who previously served as superintendent for several other districts across the country — pushed principals to assume more responsibility for their schools’ performance, advocated for changes in annual evaluations to provide richer feedback and support to teachers and worked to offer healthier school meals.
+In addition, John — who has served as superintendent in several other districts across the country — pushed principals to assume more responsibility for their schools’ performance, advocated for changes in annual evaluations to provide richer feedback and support to teachers and worked to offer healthier school meals.

 He also focused on ensuring that the students who start the school year behind grade level were assigned to some of the district’s strongest teachers.
-To a school administrator who questioned the notion of assigning the “best” to teach the “worst,” the Los Angeles Times reports Deasy unleashed his characteristic straightforwardness: “You really shouldn’t teach in LAUSD if you believe that.”
+To a school administrator who questioned the notion of assigning the “best” to teach the “worst,” the Los Angeles Times reported that John unleashed his characteristic straightforwardness: “You really shouldn’t teach in LAUSD if you believe that.”

-Deasy encouraged alternative disciplinary methods for actions considered “willful defiance,” which included things like failing to bring materials to class or refusing to pick up a piece of paper dropped on the floor.
+He encouraged alternative disciplinary methods for actions considered “willful defiance,” which included things like failing to bring materials to class or refusing to pick up a piece of paper dropped on the floor.
 In one case, a student and a teacher wrote letters to each other explaining their perspectives instead.
-The student told the Los Angeles Times, “We talked about what happened and were friends at the end of the day.”
-As a result of this shift in practice, the number of instructional hours lost to suspensions in the district plummeted.
-At the same time, more students report feeling “safe” at school.
+The student told the Times, “We talked about what happened and were friends at the end of the day.”
+Because of this shift in practice, the number of instructional hours lost to suspensions in the district plummeted.
+At the same time, more students reported feeling “safe” at school.

 Began his career as an assistant principal and dean of students